iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 \end{array}
 $$

-This is called the _Bellman equation_ and all of dynamic programming consists of method for solving it.
+This is called the _Bellman equation_ and all dynamic programming consists of methods for solving it.
+Even more: we can think of the Bellman equation as a recursive specification for the decision problems and of dynamic programming as any problem-specific implementation that solves it.

 ### Existence, Uniqueness and Convergence

 It is time to get deeper into analysis.
-Whenever a mathematician sees a recursive relation as the Bellman equation, she immediately starts asking such things: what guarantees we have about $v\star$?
+Whenever a mathematician sees a recursive relation as the Bellman equation, she immediately starts asking such things: what guarantees do we have about $v^\star$?
 Can I trust that it is unique?
 Does it even exist?
 Surely we mathematicians may seem a bit too anxious with all these questions but they are for good reasons.